Choonster/ace-bookmarklet/README.md

 ace-bookmarklet
 ===============

-Bookmarklet build of the Ajax.org Cloud9 Editor Ace.
+Bookmarklet build of Ace, the Ajax.org Cloud9 Editor.

 Built using [these instructions](https://github.com/ajaxorg/ace/wiki/Building-ace) with the code from the [main repo](https://github.com/ajaxorg/ace).
 Built on Windows 7 x64.